bigginlab/OxCompBio/tutorials/MD/README.md

 The tutorial also makes use of the VMD software for visualisation purposes, Gromacs tools for performing basic analysis and the xmgrace package for plotting.

+The md-prac.html file contains the detailed instructions required for the tutorial (and have also been handed out) and can be opened with a browser by typing on a terminal:

+firefox md-prac.html

+The lecture slides are also included in .pdf format.

 ## Requirements
 The following packages were used: